From LimeSurvey Manual

 If you initialize a participant table, the survey will be accessible only to those users that provide in the survey registration process a token code (either manually or by URL).
 In this way, the survey will be switched to the closed-access mode.

-Reactivate a token table
+Reactivate a survey participants table

 When you delete a survey participants table, a backup is created.
 It can be later reactivated if you wish to use that specific survey participants table in another survey:

-The token management tools
+The survey participants table management tools

 - Total records: The number of survey participants from the survey participants table;